-The dental team includes four dentists, one dental hygienist, four dental nurses, two trainee dental nurses/ receptionists, two receptionists and a practice manager/dental nurse.
-The practice has five treatment rooms.
+The dental team includes four dentists, one hygienist, two trainee dental nurses and one dental nurse awaiting registration, two receptionists and a practice manager.
+The practice has four treatment rooms.

-During the inspection we spoke with one dentist, one dental hygienist, two dental nurses, one trainee dental nurse, one receptionist, the practice manager/nurse and the provider regulatory officer.
+During the inspection we spoke with three dentists, two trainee dental nurses, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.